Let down by your letting agent?

 3 Complain to a trade body

-The main trade bodies are:
+The main trade bodies for letting agents are:

-- NAEA (the National Association of Estate Agents)
+- NAEA (National Association of Estate Agents)

-- NALS (the National Approved Letting Scheme)
+- NALS (National Approved Letting Scheme)

-- UKALA (the UK Association of Letting Agents)
+- UKALA (UK Association of Letting Agents)

 - TPO (The Property Ombudsman)

 These organisations have codes of practice that agents must follow and usually have an arbitration service to help resolve complaints.

 So, if you’re not happy with the way a letting agent has dealt with your complaint, you can try taking the matter up with its trade body.